ben-newman-0/grafana-dashboards/README.md

 ### Exporting

-Use Grafana's [Export](https://grafana.com/docs/reference/export_import/#exporting-a-dashboard) function.
+Use Grafana's [Export](https://grafana.com/docs/reference/export_import/#exporting-a-dashboard) function to create JSON exports of dashboards.
 When exporting enable the `Export for sharing externally` option and choose `Save to file`.
 Avoid exporting and copying to the clipboard, as some editors will re-format the file.
 Rename the exported file to the name of the dashboard.

 If the dashboard is new to the repository: add the file to the repository, update this readme with the dashboard and commit.